Kurrawong/vocpatterns/_build/_sources/index.md.txt

 .. csv-table::
    :header: "Question", "Pattern(s)"

-   "How do I create and maintain versions of Cocepts within a vocabulary?", "`Concept Versioning <patterns/concept-versioning.html>`_"
+   "How do I create and maintain versions of Concepts within a vocabulary?", "`Concept Versioning <patterns/concept-versioning.html>`_"
    "How to I indicate the source of my vocabulary?", "`Vocab Derivation <patterns/vocab-derivation.html>`_, `Provenance <patterns/provenance.html>`_"
    "How do I indicate the provenance/lineage of Concepts, Collections & ConceptSchemes?", "`Provenance <patterns/provenance.html>`_"
    "How do I reuse others' vocabularies, with or without alteration?", "`Vocab Derivation <patterns/vocab-derivation.html>`_"